sdjacobs/newplot/readme.md

 So I've got a couple very, very rough tools:

 - [table2js](bin/table2js) is a Python script that takes in HTML document and a CSS selector, and spits out an array of arrays of the text inside what's selected (some examples will make clear what I mean by this).
 With extra arguments it will build up an array of JSON objects, rather than an array of arrays.
 The program name and the interface are cribbed from the pigshell command of the same name.
-It depends on lxml and cssselect, which you can install with Pip.
+It depends on lxml and cssselect.

 - [newplot](bin/newplot) will throw up some JSON into a D3 template and open it up.
 Whew!
 Right now it requires Chrome, but one could very easily edit it to use a different browser.
-Guess [where](http://www.gnuplot.info/) I came up with the exceedingly clever name.
+Guess where I came up with the clever name.

 # Example